darwinia-network/darwinia-docs-deprecated/docs/bridge-knowledge-base/bridge-glossary.md

 The business logic that defines the state transition function of a blockchain.

 ### epoch
-A segment of 2,400 consecutive block, roughly 4 hours.
+An epoch is a time duration in the BABE protocol that is broken into smaller time slots.
+In Darwinia, an epoch is a segment of 2,400 consecutive blocks, roughly 4 hours.
+In Crab, it is a segment of 600 consecutive blocks, roughly 1 hour.

 ### era
-A segment of 14,400 consecutive blocks, roughly 24 hours.
+An era is the period that the validator set is recalculated and where rewards are paid out.
+In Darwinia, an era is a segment of 14,400 consecutive blocks, roughly 24 hours.
+In Crab, it is a segment of 3,600 consecutive blocks, roughly 6 hours.

 ### power (staking ~)
 An indicator calculated based on the assets staked and the length of the staking period.